senseioku/bamhome/replit.md

 ✓ Contract capacity: Can handle 10 unique wallets maxing out (10 USDT each) = 100 USDT total ✓ Alternative: 100 individual wallets buying 1 USDT each = 100 USDT total capacity
-✓ Added owner-controlled fee and payment recipient updates for future flexibility ✓ Contract fully ready for deployment with all requested features implemented
+✓ Added owner-controlled fee and payment recipient updates for future flexibility ✓ Updated default pause states: Only BAM purchases (USDT→BAM, BNB→BAM) enabled by default ✓ All other functions (swaps, selling) paused by default as requested ✓ Contract fully ready for deployment with all requested features implemented

 ## User Preferences